Osumi1125/minecraft/README.md

   - Create your AWS account and tell me your Email Address.
   - generate ssh-key.
   - ```$ ssh-keygen```
-  - save the SSH-key on this repository.
+  - save the public key on this repository.

 ## owner's job.